appunite/laptop/README.md

 License
 -------

-Laptop is © 2011-2014 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the LICENSE file.
+Laptop is © 2011-2014 AppUnite.com, inc. It is free software, and may be redistributed under the terms specified in the LICENSE file.